2023 NFL Draft | Levis finally picked in second round

 KANSAS CITY, Mo.
 (AP) — It's Day 2 of the NFL draft!
 Will Levis has finally come off the board after being picked in the second round by the Tennessee Titans.
-The standout Kentucky quarterback was the biggest name on the board when the second round kicked off at 7 p.m.
-EST from Kansas City's Union Station.
+The standout Kentucky quarterback was the biggest name on the board when the second round kicked off from Kansas City's Union Station.

 Bryce Young went first overall to the Carolina Panthers followed by C.J.
 Stroud to the Houston Texans for a 1-2 quarterback combo at the top of the draft Thursday.
 The second round can be viewed on NFL Network and ESPN.
 Follow for live updates from Associated Press reporters across the country (all times EST).